h0ru5/ntrain/README.md

 ntrain
 ======

-generalisation of Rugbears training page using node.js
+generalisation of user rsvp grouping using node.js